upkarlidder/ibm-cloud-education-summit/serverless/README.md

 ![Creating an API](images/create-apis.gif)

-# Application 2: This exercise will explain how to use sequences to compose new "meta-actions" from existing actions on IBM Cloud Functions.
+# Step 3: This exercise will explain how to use sequences to compose new "meta-actions" from existing actions on IBM Cloud Functions.

 *Once you have completed this exercise, you will have…*